GalobelWang/GalobelWang.github.io/_posts/2025-08-26-axiomatization-of-probability.md

 ---

-*The history of probability is a complex and convoluted subject that has been treated at length in many books.
-What I've collected here are just a few aspects of it, that I'd discussed with my students during the first lecture of my course* Ma4 Probability *at Caltech.
-My aim was to contextualize Kolmogorov's axiomatization of probability theory; namely, to motivate the introduction of the seemingly complex machinery of measure theory to students that are usually only familiar with very elementary accounts of probability.*
+The history of probability is a complex and convoluted subject that has been treated at length in many books.
+I've collected here are just a few aspects of it.
+My aim was to contextualize Kolmogorov's axiomatization of probability theory; namely, to motivate the introduction of the seemingly complex machinery of measure theory to students that are usually only familiar with very elementary accounts of probability.

 ## Origins